matbesancon/hugo-site/content/post/2020-01-23-discrete-diff.markdown

-To understand how this derivative computation can work with just few function calls (proportional to the size of the input), one must dig a bit deeper in [Dual Numbers](CITE).
-I will shamelessly refer to my slides at LambdaLille.
+To understand how this derivative computation can work with just few function calls (proportional to the size of the input), one must dig a bit deeper in [Dual Numbers](https://en.wikipedia.org/wiki/Dual_number).
+I will shamelessly refer to [my slides](https://matbesancon.github.io/slides/ad4dev#/12) at the Lambda Lille meetup for an example implementation in Haskell.

 # Why not reverse-mode?